 Atlit Castle Was Capable of Supporting up to 4000 Troops

 It also had three freshwater wells within its enclosure.
 The castle was capable of supporting up to 4000 troops during a siege, as it did in 1220.
 The settlement of Atlit developed outside the castle’s outer wall and was later fortified.
-The castle’s position dominated the north-south coastal route, and surrounding countryside allowing it to draw revenue from tolls and rents, going some way to pay for the running costs of the castle; as well as providing protection for pilgrims.
+The castle’s position dominated the north-south coastal route, and the surrounding countryside allowed it to draw revenue from tolls and rents, going some way to pay for the running costs of the castle and provide protection for pilgrims.
 The castle probably got its name from pilgrims who volunteered their labor during its construction.
 There is a large Crusader cemetery north of the castle, on the beach, containing hundreds of graves, some with carved grave markers.